+- 1. Earth lhei m

-1. Earth [help] a.
-General description of the site: [help] (c ircle one): Flat, rolling, hilly, steep slopes, mountainous, other b.
-What is the steepest slope on the site (approximate percent slope)? [help] c.
+a.
+General description of the site: [help]

+(circle one): (Flat) rolling, hilly, steep slopes, mountainous, other b.
+What is the steepest slope on the site (approximate percent slope)? [help]

+The slopes on the site range from 0 to 70%

+c.
 What general types of soils are found on the site (for example, clay, sand, gravel, peat, muck)?
-If you know the classification of agricultural soils, specify them and note any agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils. [help] d.
+If you know the classification of agricultural soils, specify them and note any agricultural land of long-term commercial significance and whether the proposal results in removing any of these soils. [help]

+The site soil can be described as sand & gravel with varying amount of silt and cobbles.

+d.
 Are there surface indications or history of unstable soils in the immediate vicinity?
-If so, describe. [help] e.
+If so, describe. [help]

+e.
 Describe the purpose, type, total area, and approximate quantities and total affected area of any filling, excavation, and grading proposed.
-Indicate source of fill. [help] f.
+Indicate source of fill. [help]

+See section B.1(e) of attachment.

+f.
 Could erosion occur as a result of clearing, construction, or use?
+If so, generally describe. [help]

+No. Erosion and sedimentation control best management practices will be used on site.

-If so, generally describe. [help] g.
-About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)? [help] h Proposed measures to reduce or control erosion, or other impacts to the earth, if any: [help]
+About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)? [help]

+Approx. 40% of the site will have roads, driveways, and roofs.

+h.
+Proposed measures to reduce or control erosion, or other impacts to the earth, if any: [help]

+The applicant will design a temporary erosion and sediment control plan per Kittitas County requirements.